Horatio (Hamlet): Role in the play

 Horatio is present in the first scene of the play, accompanying Barnardo and Marcellus on watch duty, for they claim to have "twice seen" the ghost of King Hamlet.
-He is initially sceptical, but is "harrow[ed] [...] with fear and wonder" when he sees the ghost.
+He is initially skeptical, but is "harrow[ed] [...] with fear and wonder" when he sees the ghost.
 Being a scholar, he is urged to speak to the ghost.
 It is Horatio's idea to tell Hamlet about the ghost, supposing that "This spirit, dumb to us, will speak to him".

 Horatio swears secrecy pertaining to the ghost and Hamlet's "antic disposition".
 He is privy to much of Hamlet's thinking, and symbolizes the ultimate faithful friend.
 In Act Three, Hamlet confesses his very high opinion of Horatio.
 Horatio is the first main character to know of Hamlet's return to Denmark.
 Horatio only doubts Hamlet's judgement once, when Hamlet has arranged for Rosencrantz and Guildenstern to be killed.
 Otherwise, Horatio supports every decision Hamlet makes.